qhjqhj00/SIGIR2021-Pchatbot/README.md

 We introduce Pchatbot, a large scale conversation dataset dedicated for the development of personalized dialogue models.
 In this dataset, we assign anonymized user IDs and timestamps to conversations.
 Users’ dialogue histories can be retrieved and used to build rich user profiles.
 With the availability of the dialogue histories, we can move from personality based models to personalized models.

-Pchatbot has two subsets, named PchatbotW and PchatbotL, built from open-domain Weibo and judicial forums respectively.Since the data volume of each sub-data set is too large, we divided each sub-data set into 10 equal parts according to the number of users, and named them PchatbotW-i and PchatbotL-i.
+Pchatbot has two subsets, named PchatbotW and PchatbotL, built from open-domain Weibo and judicial forums respectively.
+Since the data volume of each sub-data set is too large, we divided each sub-data set into 10 equal parts according to the number of users, and named them PchatbotW-i and PchatbotL-i.

 The dataset paper is accepted to SIGIR 2021 (Resource Track).
 See [paper](https://arxiv.org/pdf/2009.13284.pdf) for more details.

 ### Dataset Statistics

-The detailed statistics of Pchatbot is shown in the following table:
+The detailed statistics of Pchatbot shows as follow:

 |                         | PchatbotW     | PchatbotL     | PchatbotW-1 | PchatbotL-1 |
 | ----------------------- | ------------- | ------------- | ----------- | ----------- |